RedPointGlobal/redpoint-rpi/README.md

  - Define the required user and group IDs during the image build process
  - Adjust ownership and permissions of key directories—such as /app—to match the expected runtime security context

-Below is an example of how to adapt the container image for use in the execution service deployment:
+Below is an example of how to adapt the container image for use in the interactionapi service deployment:
 ```
-FROM rg1acrpub.azurecr.io/docker/redpointglobal/releases/rpi-queuereader
+FROM rg1acrpub.azurecr.io/docker/redpointglobal/releases/rpi-interactionapi

 # Switch to root to change ownerships
 USER root